Kappa : A Japanese Myth

 The woman could say she was raped by a kappa, and that the child was not human, and as sad as it is, it could give them an excuse to kill it, or not have to look after it.

-Kappa were also thought to have despised horses and crows.
+They were also thought to have despised horses and crows.
 A kappa attempting to drown a horse is a very popular motif in Japan and can be found throughout the country.

 Despite their misdeeds, they were said to have some intellectual qualities as well.
 A deep understanding of medicine and according to lore, speak fluent Japanese.
 These creatures were said to be not only friendly, but have an absurd obsession with politeness and respect, outside of the stories of them eating human babies, anyway.
-Due to this obsession however, it was said you could often times trick them by exchanging bows, for when the Kappa bowed, the water it stores would spill out, and the kappa would lose consciousness.
+Due to this obsession however, it was said you could often times trick them by exchanging bows, for when they bowed, the water it stores would spill out, and they would lose consciousness.
 Giving him more river water was said to revive them and form a life-debt.

 According to legend, an example of Kappas being generous rather than evil occurred in the Kappabuchi, which is part of the Tono in Iwate, Japan.
 There is a Jokenji Buddhist temple in the area where a komainu dog statue is dedicated to Kappa, which are said to have extinguished a fire that nearly claimed the temple.
-Another Buddhist temple – the Sogenji Buddhist temple of Asakusa in Tokyo – also venerates the Kappa.
+Another Buddhist temple – the Sogenji Buddhist temple of Asakusa in Tokyo – also venerates them.
 This temple is said to house a mummified kappa arm in its chapel hall.

 The idea of the Kappa has now spread outside far of Japan.
 In China there is a creature known as a “Shui Gul” or water ghost that is very similar to a kappa.
-The kappa could also possibly be related to the Scandinavian neck and the Scottish kelpie, and with this hey have become an iconic piece of Japanese culture.
+They could also possibly be related to the Scandinavian neck and the Scottish kelpie, and with this hey have become an iconic piece of Japanese culture.